Insights into research

-Every research grant application submitted to Swiss Cancer Research is thoroughly reviewed by the Scientific Committee.
-The Committee evaluates each application according to clearly defined assessment criteria.
-The focus is on the scientific quality of the application – and whether it has the potential to yield new knowledge that will help to improve the prevention or treatment of cancer.
+Every research proposal submitted to the Swiss Cancer Research foundation is reviewed by an independent Scientific Committee according to clearly defined evaluation criteria.
+The evaluation emphasizes the scientific quality of the proposal and, most importantly, its potential to generate significant new insights that could advance cancer prevention, early detection or treatment.

 Only industry-independent projects that the Committee evaluates as high quality and are recommended for funding.
 Funded projects cover the entire spectrum of cancer research and can be roughly divided into five research areas: